Exploration of heterogeneous treatment effects via concave fusion: Numerical studies

-To see possible heterogeneity in treatment effects, we first fit a linear regression model by using $y_{i}$ as the response and the 12 baseline covariates as predictors and obtain the residuals, so that the effects of the 12 baseline covariates are controlled.
-In Figure \ref{FIG:density}, it shows the kernel density plot of the residuals for the patients treated with the therapy didanosine.
+To see possible heterogeneity in treatment effects, we first fit the homogeneous linear model (\ref{Mod0}) by using $y_{i}$ as the response and the 5 baseline covariates and the treatment variable as predictors and obtain the residuals, so that the effects of the baseline covariates are controlled.
+In Figure \ref{FIG:density} (a), it shows the kernel density plot of the residuals.
 We can see that the distribution has multiple modes for these patients, which indicates possible heterogeneous treatment effects.